 They were sitting without touching, side by side on the couch watching the latest AI Studios blockbuster on the wallscreen.
 It was a Tuesday.
 Or a Wednesday.
 Molly was wearing something blue that submerged her in the blue glow of the room.

 A headline scrolled along the foot of the screen: The EU had declared war on the GRU.
 The RPF had joined the EU side.
-So, it was war again.
-Orlando felt the breath of Molly’s sigh.
+So, it was war again, a war between acronyms.
+Orlando felt the breath of Molly’s sigh and smelled tea on her breath.
 That’s when he noticed that her life lamp was glowing amber, and he faced the imminent prospect of a life alone.

 Unless she changed her mind.

 On screen the lives of the unliving pursued their usual narrative in vivid high-definition, beautiful people with pre-ordained outcomes.
-Orlando struggled to remember when anything had been meaningful.
-And now Molly’s life lamp glowed amber, the strongest light in the room.
+They had jobs and responsibilities, alien to modern life.
+Orlando struggled to remember when anybody in real life had performed any useful function—and now Molly’s life lamp glowed amber, the strongest, dimmest light in the room.
+She had made her choice.

 “I’ll get some tea,” said Molly, rising.
 Her voice clicked.

 He stroked the sensor in his wrist with his forefinger.
-He could end it too, if he wanted.
+He could end it all too, if he chose.
 They said it was painless, and he would have 48 hours to change his mind.
 All it took was the pressure of his thumb.
 But he wasn’t brave enough.
-Molly was the brave one.
+Molly had always been the brave one.

 Molly re-entered with a swish of her blue garment.
 “It’s a new tea,” she said.
 “From Mexico.”

-After tasting the bitter Mexican tea, he left Molly alone in the white walled apartment, and found himself drifting through the streets.
+After tasting the bitter Mexican tea, he left Molly alone in the white walled apartment and found himself aimless in the street.
+He walked for the sake of it.
 The day had dawned still-born.
 The sun was golden and fuelled with nostalgic light.
-He wandered without purpose.
-He had none.
 He watched the people he passed and paid attention to their life-lamps.
-There seemed to be more glowing than ever, but perhaps he just never noticed before.
-They seemed to walk with intent, but he couldn’t think what that intent might be.
+He didn’t think they watched him in turn.
+There were more glowing than ever, but perhaps he just never noticed before.
+The passers-by had fixed expressions and walked with intent, but he couldn’t think what that intent might be.
+Where were they going?
+On the news they said the nation had achieved the highest happiness scores since records began.
+Every onerous task had been automated—why should they not be happy?
+Even the war was automated—a robotic pageant.

 The whining of an automated street cleaner made him start as it scoured the already spotless tarmac.
 He remembered how his mother used to sweep the front step with a wooden handled broom.

-He turned right onto Trump Parade, and realised he would be passing the Exit Bureau.
+He turned right onto Trump Parade and realised he would be passing the Exit Bureau.
 When he reached it the glass façade blinked at him in the sunlight.
+There was a letter etched in an ornate font on each of the glass doors: “EB”.
+It could mean anything.
 He quickened his pace.
 Maybe Molly would come here tomorrow.
 And then what?

-There was a tree on the corner, and he stopped to admire it.
+There was a tree on the corner, surrounded by a low iron fence, which he always stopped to admire.
 He thought it was an elm but he didn’t know for sure.
-There was another in Brooklyn that he’d heard about.
+There was another in Brooklyn he’d once heard about.
 He liked the intricate weave of the branches and the veined foliage.
-He reached out a tentative, longing hand to touch the grainy bark, but withdrew at once because it was forbidden to touch.
+He reached out a tentative, longing hand to touch the grainy bark, but withdrew at once—it was forbidden.

 He looked back down Trump Parade and saw that a ragged, desultory queue had formed at the entrance to the Exit Bureau.
 He couldn’t see from here their life-lamps.
 Most of them would be glowing red as their expiry approached.
 He felt for the sensor in his wrist.

-The bright day unfurled before him with blameless inevitability.
+The bright day unfurled with blameless inevitability.
 Was it still spring or was it summer already?
-He would like to take a trip out to the country, but in times of war it was difficult to travel anywhere.
+He’d like to take a trip out to the country, but in times of war it was difficult to travel anywhere.
 One day he would like to go to Mexico.
 A friend or a one-time lover had been there.
 They said it was nice.

 He walked the streets until lunchtime, then returned to the apartment to find Molly at the table carving without relish at a steak.
 It was the best lab grown steak—a special treat they had been saving, but Molly was eating it alone.
 The clink of the cutlery jarred his senses, and the earthy smell revolted him.